+5.2.1.4 Registration Authority ("RA") Administrator

-5.2.1.4Registration Authority ("RA")The RAs operating under this policy are subject to the stipulations of the IGC-CP and this CPS.
-In cases where the RA is external to IdenTrust, the RA is obligated by contract and policy to comply with the IGC-CP and this CPS.5.2.1.4Registration IGC-CP and this CPS.
+The RAs operating under this policy are subject to the stipulations of the IGC-CP and this CPS.
 In cases where the RA is external to IdenTrust, the RA is obligated by contract and policy to comply with the IGC-CP and this CPS.